 What is Yup?

 What is Yup Tutor to parents, students, and schools?
 It is a digital arithmetic tutoring site that operates through an app.
 It is available for individual students as well as for schools.
-There is no web version of the app as teaching and learning occur through the Yup Tutor App only.
+There is no web version of the app as teaching and learning occur only through the Yup Tutor App.

 A student takes a photo of the mathematics problem and posts it on the app.
 After posting, a Yup Math Tutor administrator will help the student find a tutor through their “Advanced matching technology.”
-Instead of giving the student an answer, the tutor will walk the student through the steps to solving the mathematics problem.
+Instead of giving the student an answer, the tutor will walk the student through the mathematics problem steps.

 According to Yup, a student is connected to a teacher within thirty seconds of posting a maths problem.
 However, this is not always the case, as this Yup Tutor review reveals.